We are accepting virtual tutors located in Anne Arundel County, Maryland.

 Do you have a passion for reading, writing, math, or ESL and want to make a positive difference in another person's life and in your community?
 Contact AACLC to receive training to become a volunteer tutor!

 Once trained, we will match you with a student who can meet at a convenient day and time for you.
-Tutoring can occur at all 16 county libraries and in any public location in Anne Arundel County.
-Meeting in the evenings and/or on weekends are not a problem.
+When social distancing restrictions are lifted, tutoring can occur at all 17 county libraries and in any public location in Anne Arundel County.
+For now, virtual tutoring opportunities are available using Zoom, Facetime, Google Meet, etc. Meeting in the evenings and/or on weekends are not a problem.
 We ask that tutors meet with their students, on average, for 2 hours per week, but you and your student would work out your weekly schedule and agree to take time off for holidays, birthdays, vacations, etc..
 This flexibility in scheduling is a big plus.
 We ask for an initial six-month commitment to your student.
-Please email Lisa Vernon at email@example.com or call the office at 410-269-4419 for more information. https://icanread.org
+Please email Jane Seiss at email@example.com or call the office at 410-269-4419 for more information. https://icanread.org

 No additional volunteer opportunities at this time.